-2. Oversubscription Criteria
+Oversubscription Criteria

 - 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below). - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of St John Fisher who have a brother or sister (see Note 4 below) attending St John Fisher Catholic Primary School at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of St St John Fisher. - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St John Fisher Catholic Primary School at the time of admission. - Other Baptised Catholic children (see note 2 below). - Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 7.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St John Fisher Catholic Primary School at the time of admission. - 8.
+Baptised Catholic children (see Note 2 below) living in the parish of Saint John Fisher Parish who have a brother or sister (see Note 4 below) attending Saint John Fisher Catholic Primary School at the time of admission. - 3.
+Baptised Catholic children (see Note 2 below) living in the parish of Saint John Fisher Parish. - 4.
+Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending Saint John Fisher Catholic Primary School at the time of admission. - 5.
+Other Baptised Catholic children (see note 2 below). - 6.
+Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 7.
+Non-Catholic children who have a brother or sister (see Note 4 below) attending Saint John Fisher Catholic Primary School at the time of admission. - 8.
 Non-Catholic children.

-Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
-This will reduce the number of places available to applicants.
-This is not an oversubscription criteria.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with an Education, Health and Care Plan that names the school must be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.